AutoTemplate: A Simple Recipe for Lexically Constrained Text Generation: AutoTemplate

 \subsection{Problem Definition}

-Let $x$ be an input text, and $\mathcal{Z}$ be a set of constraint lexicons; the goal of the lexically constrained text generation is to generate a text $y$ that includes all the constraint lexicons $\mathcal{Z}$ based on the input text $x$.
+Let $x$ be a raw input text, and $\mathcal{Z}$ be a set of constraint lexicons; the goal of the lexically constrained text generation is to generate a text $y$ that includes all the constraint lexicons $\mathcal{Z}$ based on the input text $x$.
+For example, given a news article $x$ and some entities of interest $\mathcal{Z}$, the task is to generate a summary $y$ that includes all entities.
 Note that unconditional text generation tasks, such as keywords-to-sentence generation (\S\ref{sub:k2sg}), are only conditioned by a set of lexicons $\mathcal{Z}$, and in this case, we treat the input data $x$ as empty to provide a unified description without loss of generality.